syncfusion-content/winui-docs/winui/Chart/Interactive-Features/Tooltip.md

 ## Define Tooltip

-By default, a small box containing the data points' y values is displayed as the tooltip.
+By default, a small box containing the data points y values is displayed as the tooltip.
 The y values vary depending on the [`ChartSeries`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ChartSeries.html#).
 For example, a single y value is usually displayed in [`Column`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ColumnSeries.html#) and [`BarSeries`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.BarSeries.html#).

 The tooltip will be visible if you enable [`ShowTooltip`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ChartSeriesBase.html#Syncfusion_UI_Xaml_Charts_ChartSeriesBase_ShowTooltip) property, as shown in the following code sample.